Talent-Catalog/talentcatalog/docs/v223/search_functionality.md

 For <strong>saved searches</strong>, as those filters have been specifically chosen and saved we don't autosave filter changes upon each <em>Search</em>.
 Instead, those filter changes have to be manually saved via the <em>Update Search</em> button.
-If there are unsaved filter changes made to the saved search filters and the user navigates away from the search page, a pop-up will appear to get confirmation to proceed and allow the user to save the changes if desired.
+If there are unsaved filter changes made to the saved search filters and you navigate away from the search page, a pop-up will appear to get confirmation to proceed and allow you to save the changes if desired.
 <div class="card-container">
     <div class="card-image-container-narrow">
         <video autoplay loop controls class="card-image">